danielaparker/jsoncons/doc/ref/basic_json_cursor.md

 Constructors (3)-(8) read from a character sequence or stream and set `ec` if a parsing error is encountered while processing the initial event.

-Note: It is the programmer's responsibility to ensure that `basic_json_cursor` does not outlive any source, content handler, and error handler passed in the constuctor, as `basic_json_cursor` holds pointers to but does not own these resources.
+Note: It is the programmer's responsibility to ensure that `basic_json_cursor` does not outlive any source or content handler, as `basic_json_cursor` holds pointers to but does not own these resources.

 #### Parameters